yodle/griddle/README.md

 #### scroogeGen

 The scrooge plugins adds a `scroogeGen` configuration.
-This should be used to specify the dependency on the desired version of the scrooge generator plugin.
+This should be used to specify the dependency on the desired version of the scrooge generator jar.
 This configuration is _not_ applied as a `compile` dependency, so you will need to additionally specify a `compile` dependency on the desired version of the scrooge runtime.

 ### Tasks

 #### generateInterfaces

 The `generateInterfaces` task will automatically generate all thrift files provided by `idl` dependencies or under the `thriftSrcDir` specified for the project.
 The `scrooge` plugin will generate native scala interfaces while the `scrooge-java` plugin will generate java interfaces.
-By default, it will generate [finagled](https://github.com/twitter/finagle) interfaces.
+By default, they will both generate [finagled](https://github.com/twitter/finagle) interfaces.
 This can be disabled by setting the `useFinagle` property on the `generateInterfaces` task to false.

 # Interaction With Idea Plugin